This course is delivered online.

 The music industry is known to be highly competitive and difficult to break into, even for those who want to work on the business side.
-Music business courses at New College Lanarkshire can provide you with the professional and practical skills and knowledge that will give you a leading advantage in this competitive industr
+Music business courses at New College Lanarkshire can provide you with the professional and practical skills and knowledge that will give you a leading advantage in this competitive and thriving industry.

-Being the equivalent of a 1st year undergraduate degree, this course will provide you with an extensive practical and theoretical introduction to the evolving and fast-paced music industry.
-Under the guidance of industry professionals you will engage in a series of projects and activities focused on working in the music industry including setting up and managing a record label, organising music events, and promoting and marketing music products.
+Being the equivalent of a 1st year undergraduate degree, this course will provide you with an extensive practical and theoretical introduction to the evolving and fast-paced music industry within Scotland and further afield.
+Under the guidance of industry professionals you will engage in a series of projects and activities focused on working in the music industry including setting up and managing a record label, organising music events and promoting and marketing music products.
 Unique opportunities include participating in our annual Question Session where you’ll be working with professionals from across the world in a one-day Music Business conference and event held in Glasgow.
+Other opportunities include bespoke lectures and Q&A sessions with invited figures from the music industry.

 Live student projects include Question Session.
 Find out more here